zicklag/blog/src/content/blog/the-enemy-lies.md

 Lies and the pride that it may breed are similarly one of the roots of disrespect.
 Every time I come into a public space, I come knowing that there are many people here, many of which I probably don't agree with on subjects that I consider important.
 But I still _respect_ them all.
 Respect comes from the admission of a truth: we are all people, and in that way, we are all on level ground.

-We each have a soul, and therefore, each of us has the ability to make our own decisions.
+Every person has a soul, and when I say soul, I mean something very specific.
+To me, a soul is what gives you your free will.
+It's what makes us different than robots and computers.
+Without a soul, we would just be like complicated computers, or like an AI, with no true will of our own.
+All of our actions would just be based purely off of the chemicals in our brains and how they came together.
+But because we have a soul, we are individuals with our own choices.
+Our souls, through our spirits, can influence our physical bodies so that we aren't just an un-feeling consequence of the physical world.

+Our souls are what give us the ability to love, because love means nothing without choice.
+If a robot told you "I love you" because you told it to say that, it wouldn't mean anything.
+Therefore we must have choice, we must have a soul, to love.

 This means we can come to our own conclusions and have our own opinions; it is the irrevocable right of every person to do so, and I believe that our global society could gain much benefit if we had more respect for each-other.

 This respect need not come from a position of _liking_ the person your are respecting.
 You don't have to like somebody, or what they believe in, or what they do, to respect them.
 You respect that they have a choice and you understand that they are not obligated to think that you are right.